AhilanPonnusamy/LLM-and-AppModernization/Fine-Tuning/README.md

 Follow the outlined steps to seamlessly set up Llama2 on your local environment.
 You may be able to follow the instruction for both Mac or Windows machine.

-## Fine tuning the Llama2 chat model in Google Colab with XBC bank training data
+## STEP 1: Fine tuning the Llama2 chat model in Google Colab with XBC bank training data

 1. I used Google Colab (https://colab.research.google.com/?utm_source=scs-index) for this task.
 While the free version might work sometimes, it can be slow, or you might get timed out because of limited resources.
 I strongly suggest either getting compute units under the **Pay As You Go** model or subscribing to Colab Pro.
 For this task, I bought 100 Pay As You Go compute units.
 Even after all the testing, I only used 18 compute units, which cost around $2 USD.